chriskrycho/v5.chriskrycho.com/site/journal/Decadal Kind of Change.md

 ---
 title: A Decadal Kind of Change
 subtitle: Rethinking this site—and my own vocations—as the 2010s give way to the 2020s.
+qualifiers:
     audience: others reflecting on the decade change, and especially other Christians thinking about their callings.
 summary: >
     Prompted by the turning of the decade, I am recommitting this space to being about more than just tech and thinking and writing.
 Never less than those—but also, and equally importantly, to the task of public theology.
 tags: